toralf/torutils/README.md

 [![StandWithUkraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)

 # torutils
-Few tools around a Tor relay.
+Few tools to maintain/watch a local Tor relay.

 ### Firewall
-*ipv4-rules.sh* and *ipv6-rules.sh* block ip addresses DDoS'ing local Tor relay(s).
+*ipv4-rules.sh* and *ipv6-rules.sh* block ip addresses DDoS'ing a Tor relay and maybe the Tor network too.
-They implement a simple rule for a remote ipv4/6 address connecting to the local ORPort:
+Both scripts implement one simple rule for a remote ipv4/6 address respectively connecting to the local relay:
-*Allow only 3 inbound connections.*
+*Allow up to 3 inbound connections.*
-Otherwise the ip address is for the next 30 min not allowed to open any new connection.
+Otherwise the ip address is not allowed to open any new connection for the next 30 min.

 Technically the ip is stored in an [ipset](https://ipset.netfilter.org/).
-Such a set can be modified both by the command *ipset* or by *iptables*.
+Such a set can be modified by either the command *ipset* or by *iptables*.

-*ipset-stats.sh* dumps the content iof an ipset to stdout.
+*ipset-stats.sh* dumps the content of the ipset to stdout.
 By a cron job like:

 ```cron
 */30 * * * * d=$(date +\%H-\%M); /opt/torutils/ipset-stats.sh -d > /tmp/ipset4.$d.txt; /opt/torutils/ipset-stats.sh -D > /tmp/ipset6.$d.txt
 ```
-a histogram of occurrencies versus their amount of ip addresses can be plotted later:
+a histogram of occurrencies versus their amount of ip addresses can be plotted:

 ```bash
 ipset-stats.sh -p /tmp/ipset4.??-??.txt